 In support of patient care, Rush University Medical Center is jointly accredited by the American Nurses Credentialing Center (ANCC), the Accreditation Council for Pharmacy Education (ACPE), and the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing education for the healthcare team.

-Rush University Medical Center designates this internet enduring material for a maximum of 1.25 AMA PRA Category 1 Credits™.
+For Medicine: Rush University Medical Center designates enduring material for a maximum of 1.25 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only credit commensurate with the extent of their participation in the activity.

-Rush University Medical Center designates this knowledge based CPE activity for 1.25 contact hours for pharmacists.
+For Pharmacy: Rush University Medical Center designates this knowledge-based enduring material for a maximum of 1.25 contact hour(s) for pharmacists.

-Rush University is an approved provider for physical therapy (216.000272), occupational therapy, respiratory therapy, social work (159.001203), nutrition, speech-audiology, and psychology by the Illinois Department of Professional Regulation.
-Rush University designates this enduring material for 1.25 Continuing Education credits.
+For Physical Therapy or Occupational Therapy: Rush University Medical Center is an approved provider for physical therapy (216.000378) and occupational therapy (224.000220) by the Illinois Department of Professional Regulation.

-The AAFP has reviewed Food as Medicine: Calorie Density- A Simple Yet Powerful Concept and deemed it acceptable for up to 1.25 Enduring Materials, Self-Study AAFP Prescribed credits.
-Term of Approval is from 08/17/2022 to 08/17/2023.
+AAFP Prescribed Credits: The AAFP has reviewed Food as Medicine: Calorie Density- A Simple Yet Powerful Approach to Weight Loss and deemed it acceptable for up to 1.25 Enduring Materials, Self-Study AAFP Prescribed credits.
+Term of Approval is from 08/17/2023 to 08/17/2024.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-The American Board of Lifestyle Medicine has approved 1.25 maintenance of certification credits for this learning activity.
+ABLM MOC: The American Board of Lifestyle Medicine has approved 1.25 maintenance of certification credits (MOC) for this learning activity.